mareuter/opsim_docker/README.md

 # Docker for OpSim
-This is the home for creating a Docker image of the LSST Operations Simulator.
+This is my version of a Docker image of the LSST Operations Simulator, edited from teh original to allow it to run at NERSC.